orsonteodoro/oiledmachine-overlay/README.md

 *sci-misc/setiathome-gpu - Seti@home version 7/8 client for CPU.
 Added 3D Boinc screensaver support on GPUs which is not part of the official sources.
 Support for recommended GPU settings.
 Using ati_hd5xxx ati_hdx7xx for example targets ATI HD 57xx edition.

 *sci-misc/setiathome-cpu - Seti@Home version 7/8 client for the CPUs.
-Support for ebuild level GCC/LLVM PGO for all.
+Support for automated ebuild level GCC/LLVM PGO for all.

 *sci-misc/astropulse-cpu - Astropulse version 7/8 client for CPUs.
-Support for ebuild level GCC/LLVM PGO for all.
+Support for automated ebuild level GCC/LLVM PGO for all.

 *sci-misc/astropulse-gpu - Astropulse version 7/8 client for GPUs.